 USC Exemptions

-Broad Exemptions
+Broad Exemptions from USC

-- Income Threshold; Where an individual’s total income for a year does not exceed €13,000.
+- Income Threshold: Where an individual’s total income for a year does not exceed €13,000.
 The USC exemption threshold is €13,000 for the years 2016 to 2022, €12,012 for 2015 and €10,036 for the years 2012 to 2014.

 - All Department of Social Protection payments